danfairs/django-lazysignup/docs/usage.rst

 details, their temporary user account will be converted into a real user account that they can log in with as usual.

-You may pass your own form class into the `convert` view in order to customise user creation.
+You may specify your own form class into the `convert` view in order to customise user creation.
 The code requires expects the following:

   - It expects to be able to create the form passing in the generated ``User``